Our Beliefs

 A

-is a symbolic action, or ritual, by which people of faith encounter the
+sacrament is a symbolic action, or ritual, by which

-love, reminding us of the sacred in life.
+God’s love, reminding us of the sacred in life.

 In